When you don’t want to pitch a setting to your group, or you want to nail the group’s motivation from session zero, here is a neat trick.

 The setting is dressing, and that’s why it is the last step.
 A story can be told in any setting or genre.
 For example, the Magnificent Seven story works in feudal Japan, the wild west, and the far future.
 You can leave this step as a surprise for your players, or figure it out together.

 We are a circus troupe crashlanded on a planet at the edge of space and time.
 We are looking to earn our way off the world by doing trade runs and daring adventures.
 Members of the troupe are Alessandro the illusionist, Pablo the stand-up comedian, Kassandra the fortune teller, and a faquir called Gelatine.

-You should end up with something like above.
+You should end up with something like the above.
 Your job now is to prepare the setting/genre/world, character builds, and to throw in a few surprises and twists along the way.
-Start them off with a group mission/adventure, and in the following sessions, begin weaving in character arcs and world-building.
+Start them off with a group mission or adventure, and in the following sessions, begin weaving in character arcs and world-building.

 Split the XP rewards between group goals, character arcs, and setting (world) discovery.